Information Statement on How Our Remuneration Policy is Consistent with the Integration of Sustainability Risks

 Regulatory Requirements in relation to our Remuneration Policy

-The Company has prepared a remuneration policy (the ”Remuneration Policy”) to outline how it adheres to the remuneration requirements set out in AIFMD and to demonstrate how it has established and applies remuneration policies and practices that are consistent with, and promote, sound and effective risk management.
+We have prepared a remuneration policy (the ”Remuneration Policy”) to outline how it adheres to the remuneration requirements set out in AIFMD and to demonstrate how it has established and applies remuneration policies and practices that are consistent with, and promote, sound and effective risk management.

 Scope of Remuneration